 There are a few different ways people can find AR effects in the Instagram app:

-In this guide we’ll show you how effects appear in each of these places.
+In this article we’ll show you how effects appear in each of these places.

-Your effects will appear in the Effect Gallery under the corresponding category, and may also appear in the main tab (unless the effect is promotional).
-People that follow your account can find your effect in the Following tab of Effect Gallery, unless the effect is promotional.
+Your effects will appear in the effect gallery under the corresponding category, and may also appear in the main tab, unless the effect represents a business.
+People that follow your account can find your effect in the Following tab of the effect gallery, unless it represents a business.

 When someone visits your Instagram profile, they’ll see a list of the effects you’ve made in the Effects tab.